 National external quality assurance requirements

 Institutional evaluation was carried out in Poland between 2012-2016.
 Following the amendments to the Law on Higher Educatiom, institutional evaluations were suspended and changes were made to the programme evaluation criteria for general academic and practice-oriented profile.

 may result in an outstanding assessment (awarded for 8 years), a positive assessment (6 years), a conditional assessment (a date of follow-up assessment will be given) and a negative assessment.

 Cross-border quality assurance

-In Holy See higher education institutions may not choose among EQAR-registered agencies.
+In Poland higher education institutions may choose a suitable EQAR-registered agency.

 European Approach for Quality Assurance of Joint Programmes

-In Holy See the European Approach is not available to higher education institutions.
+In Poland the European Approach is available to higher education institutions.